wangziqi2013/wangziqi2013.github.io/_posts/2020-12-27-strand-consistency.markdown

 the store buffer.
 If the store buffer contains a store of the same address, the clwb is stalled by not setting the can_issue bit.
 This is to avoid reordering between clwbs and a preceeding store of the same address.
 Otherwise, the can_issue bit is set.
+When a store operation retires from the store buffer, the address of the store is checked against the persist queue (recall that the persist queue is organized like a CAM).
+If there is a clwb of the same address, the can_issue bit of the clwb instruction is set, indicating that its depending store has been inserted into the L1, such that the clwb is guaranteed to be ordered after the store.